iPenguin/NotePages/README.md

 ### Compiling Note Pages ###

 Clone the repo to a folder called "notePages".
+On Windows use a cygwin cmd shell, on Linux and Mac you can use a native shell.

     $ cd notePages

     $ mkdir build

     $ cd build

+On Linux and Mac:

     $ cmake ../
     $ make

+Make sure the PATH contains the folders containing the exe files for the tools you're going to use.
+Right click on "My Computer" and select Properties.
+On the "Advanced" Tab click on "Environmental Variables" and edit the PATH system variable to include the appropriate paths.
+On Windows in a native cmd shell:

+    $ cmake ../ -G "MinGW Makefiles"
+    $ mingw32-make

 On Linux run ./src/notepages